 - A ZTV is only as accurate as the data on which it is based.
-It is not easy to test the accuracy of a ZTV in the field, although some verification will occur during the assessment of viewpoints. - In order to handle large areas of terrain, the DTM data is based on information that does not allow detail to be distinguished below a certain level.
+It is not easy to test the accuracy of a ZTV in the field, although some verification will occur during the assessment of photomontage imagery captured from viewpoints. - In order to handle large areas of terrain, the DTM data is based on information that does not allow detail to be distinguished below a certain level.
 There are also differences in the way that the software package 'interpolates' between heights in the calculations made.

-1.2.2 ZTV Methodology
+1.3.2 ZTV Methodology

 The ZTV maps presented in the EIAR show visibility of the proposed wind farm using the half blade height of the wind turbines as points of reference.
 The maps also show the visibility of the proposed wind farm in addition to visibility of other existing and permitted wind farms in the area.
-The area covered by the ZTV maps has a radius of 20 kilometres from the outer-most proposed turbines.
+The area covered by the ZTV maps in Chapter 14 have a radius of 20 kilometres from the outer-most proposed turbines.